Ziiiixi/bitstream-compiler/benchmarks/README.md

 # JSON GPU fusion-strategy artifact

-This directory packages the CUDA code used to compare scheduling and fusion strategies on two structural-bitmap workloads derived from cuJSON and GPJSON.
+This directory packages the CUDA code used to compare scheduling and fusion strategies on the bitstream workloads.
-It is intentionally limited to the tokenization/structural-bitmap stage; it is not a complete JSON parser distribution.
+For JSON parsing, It is intentionally limited to the tokenization/structural-bitmap stage; it is not a complete JSON parser distribution.

-This is the cleaned, self-contained benchmark tree.
-Generated build products, datasets, and historical result bundles are not included.

 ## Compared methods